SamanthaPeterson/SQL-challenge-Employee-Tracker-12/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Please feel free to contribute to the project.
-Email me with any questions or concerns
+Please feel free to contribute to the project. employee_id me with any questions or concerns

 <!-- CONTACT -->